(This page contains affiliate links. Read my full disclosure.)

-For this portion of the tutorial, add the eyes, web (to the red portion of the cake) and spider logo (on the from and back) as the final details of the cake.
+For this portion of the tutorial, add the eyes, web (to the red portion of the cake) and spider logo (on the from and back) as the final details of this spider-man bodice cake.

 To provide a more realistic look, lightly airbrush the cake with black edible airbrush paint.

 Congratulations, you just made a 3D Spider Man Cake

 This is an awesome cake to make for someone who loves Spider-Man or a big fan of Marvel Comics.
 Even though it may be a little difficult to make, it will actually bring out your truest potential as a cake decorator.
 More than anything, always remember to have fun with your cakes.